Utkarsh-cod/Spring-Core/README.md

 │
 ├── README.md
 │
+├── VotingApplication
+│   ├── README.md
+│   ├── pom.xml
+│   └── src
+│
-└── VotingApplication
+└── FlightBookingApplication
     ├── README.md
     ├── pom.xml
-    ├── src
-    ├── mvnw
-    └── ...
+    └── src
 ```

-The source code of every project follows the standard Maven directory structure.
+Each project follows the standard Maven directory structure.

-To view the source code, navigate to:
+To view the source code of any project, navigate to:

 ```
 <Project Name>